Transcript of the video

 Drinking bottoms up means drinking your whole glass at once.
 Often, it's more with shots.
 In Belgium, we say "affonner" or "à-fond".
 It's part of the student vocabulary of partying.

-I imagine that in Bru[X]elles, sorry, in Bru[ss]elles, at night, there's a lot of à-fonds.
+I imagine that in Bru[X]elles, sorry, in Bru[ss]elles, at night, there are a lot of à-fonds.

 So, here, I'm giving it to you completely out of context, so it's going to be a bit difficult.
 Then I'll give you the verb that goes with it.